Carlo Petrini

-Carlo Petrini (born 22 June 1949) is an Italian activist and author and founder of the International Slow Food Movement.
+Carlo Petrini, AKA "Carlìn", (born 22 June 1949) is an Italian activist, author, and founder of the International Slow Food Movement, and Terra Madre festivals.

+Early life and activist career

 Petrini was born in the commune of Bra, province of Cuneo, Italy.
 He was formerly a political activist in the communist Proletarian Unity Party (Partito di Unità Proletaria; PdUP).
 In 1977, he began contributing culinary articles to the communist daily newspapers il manifesto and l'Unità.

+Slow food movement

 He first came to prominence in the 1980s for taking part in a campaign against the fast food chain McDonald's opening near the Spanish Steps in Rome.
 In 1983, he helped to create and develop the Italian non-profit food and wine association known as Arcigola.
-He founded Slow Food in 1986 and became the organization's president.
+He founded Slow Food in 1989 and became the organization's president.
 He is an editor of multiple publications at the publishing house Slow Food Editore.
-He has written weekly columns for La Stampa and is currently a regular journalist on La Repubblica.
+He has written weekly columns for La Stampa and is currently a regular journalist to La Repubblica.
 In October 2004, he founded the University of Gastronomic Sciences, a university devoted to new gastronomists and innovators of sustainable food systems.

-He is now a supporter and member of the Italian Democratic Party (center-left wing).

-Petrini was proposed for politician roles (as Minister).
+He is now a supporter and member of the Italian Democratic Party (centre-left wing).
+Petrini has also been proposed for politician roles, including ministerial positions.

+Awards

-Carlo Petrini has received numerous awards and acknowledgments including: Communicator of the Year at the International Wine and Spirit Competition in London; Sicco Mansholt Prize in the Netherlands; honorary degree in cultural anthropology from the University of New Hampshire; and Eckart Witzigmann Science and Media Prize from Germany.
-In 2004 he was chosen as one of Time magazine's heroes of the year.
+Carlo Petrini has received numerous awards and acknowledgements including: Communicator of the Year at the International Wine and Spirit Competition in London; Sicco Mansholt Prize in the Netherlands; honorary degree in cultural anthropology from the University of New Hampshire; and Eckart Witzigmann Science and Media Prize from Germany.
+In 2004, he was chosen as one of Time magazine's heroes of the year.
 He was the recipient of the Lifetime Achievement Award (Champions of the Earth) in 2013.